khaloodi/scoreboard/README.md

-# Scoreboard React Application
+# Scoreboard React App

 Play with the scoreboard here: [live link 😊](https://khaled-react-scoreboard.netlify.app/)

-This a project built using ReactJS that utilizes various features including: state management, class-based/functional components, and form elements.
+Project built using ReactJS that utilizes various features including: state management, class-based/functional components, and form elements.

 Interactive timer with stop/start and reset that uses hooks such as componentWillUnmount to prevent memory leaks.